valquiriav/valquiriav/README.md

 # _**Hi!**_

-- I'm a Java Developer in training at [Let´s Code](https://www.linkedin.com/school/letscodebr/)
+- I'm a Backend Mobile Dev at Empiricus Research
 - Passionate about Sustainable Solutions for People and the Environment
 - Game Dev Enthusiast
 - Love a good blend of Tech, Design and Storytelling